Certification for medical technologists, embryologists, andrologists, molecular diagnosticians, and laboratory

 These requirements do not discriminate against any individual or group of individuals on the basis of race, color, sex, religion, or source of national origin.

-Of the twelve states that require MTs and MLTs to pass a certifying or licensing examination, eleven recognize the AAB Board of Registry examinations (38 other states use the CLIA regulaaations for laboratory testing personal):
+Eleven states that require MTs and MLTs to pass a certifying or licensing examination recognize the AAB Board of Registry examinations (38 other states use the CLIA regulaaations for laboratory testing personal):

 - California - Nevada - Florida - North Dakota - Georgia - Rhode Island - Hawaii - Tennessee - Louisiana - West Virginia - Montana